-Read Top Six Digital Transformation Trends In Media And Entertainment (Online) from Forbes Magazine.
+Read Top Ten Digital Transformation Trends for 2021, and Top Six Digital Transformation Trends In Media And Entertainment (Online) from Forbes Magazine.

 Watch these Ted Talks:

 - Watch these videos again and write a 300-words response to it.
-Post your response to Canvas by Wednesday Midnight.
+Post your response to Canvas by Tuesday, January 26.

 - Discussion of some student responses.